neptune-ai/neptune-fetcher/docs/old/api_reference.md

-# Old Fetcher API reference
+# Original Fetcher API reference

 > [!IMPORTANT]
 > We've released a new API that replaces Fetcher.
 See [Migrate to Query API][fetcher-migration] in the Neptune docs.